ericek111/linux-csgo-downloadfixer/README.md

 To **update**, just run `git pull` and compile again.

 You can also prevent the program from writing to CS:GO's memory.
 This will make the very very very slim (we're talking almost non-existent) chance of getting VAC banned none.
 Just pass `-nowrite` as a CLI argument.
+However, you'll have to execute `retry` command within 10 seconds after all of the files are downloaded.